-The suit was filed at a court in the Sarlingyi township where the Letpadaung copper mine in Burma's Sagaing division is situated.
+The suit was filed at a court in the Salingyi township where the Letpadaung copper mine in Burma's Sagaing division is situated.

 The villagers expressed frustration that the authorities have not acted on calls to bring to justice those who ordered the much criticized crackdown three months ago.